GuidoGrogger/sudocu/README.md

 ## Usage

 1. Set your OpenAI API key by executing the command: `export OPENAI_API_KEY=<KEY>`
-2. Run the following command: `weaver generate . && SERVICEWEAVER_CONFIG=weaver.toml go run .`
+2. Run the following command: `SERVICEWEAVER_CONFIG=weaver.toml go run .`
 3. Open your web browser and navigate to http://localhost:8080/list.
 4. Choose a document from the list (you can create your own documents in the /adoc folder).
 5. Click and hold the "Voice" button, then speak the desired change to be made.